pekwm/pekwm/doc/actions.md

 **Raise (bool)**

 Raises a frame above other frames.
-If bool is true raises a frame and all of the currently active clients child/parent windows above other frames.
+If bool is true, it raises a frame and all of the currently active clients child/parent windows above other frames.

 **Lower (bool)**

 Lowers a frame under other frames.
-If bool is true lowers a frame and all of the currently active clients child/parent windows under other frames.
+If bool is true, it lowers a frame and all of the currently active clients child/parent windows under other frames.

 **ActivateOrRaise**

-If the frame this action is used on is not focused, focuses it.
-If the frame is focused, raises it.
-If used on a groups titlebar, activates the selected client of the group.
+If the frame this action is used on, is not focused, this will focus it.
+If the frame is focused, it will raise it.
+If used on a groups titlebar, it activates the selected client of the group.

 **ActivateClientRel (int)**